prog4biol/pfb2023/workshops/NGS/README.md

        >*HINT*: The reads were generated from a strain different from the reference strain and biological SNP differences will also appear in the plot.

-10. Use `samtools view` to filter your BAM file to keep alignments with `PAIRED` and `PROPER_PAIR` flags, AND *DO NOT* contain `UNMAP`, `MUNMAP`, `SECONDARY`, `QCFAIL`, `DUP`, or `SUPPLEMENTARY` flags; write the output to a new BAM file and index it.
+11. Use `samtools view` to filter your BAM file to keep alignments with `PAIRED` and `PROPER_PAIR` flags, AND *DO NOT* contain `UNMAP`, `MUNMAP`, `SECONDARY`, `QCFAIL`, `DUP`, or `SUPPLEMENTARY` flags; write the output to a new BAM file and index it.
+What fraction of the reads are properly paired?
     > *HINT*: see `samtools flags` for help with flags.

-11. Run the GATK HaplotypeCaller to call variants using the final filtered BAM file, set `--min-base-quality-score` to the value you determined in *Step 9*. **NOTE**: Run GATK in the backgound (i.e., `nohup gatk HaplotypeCaller ... &`) or open a second terminal window and work on Problems 12 and 13 while GATK is running in the first.
+12. Run the GATK HaplotypeCaller to call variants using the final filtered BAM file, set `--min-base-quality-score` to the value you determined in *Step 9*. **NOTE**: Run GATK in the backgound (i.e., `nohup gatk HaplotypeCaller ... &`) or open a second terminal window and work on Problems 13 and 14 while GATK is running in the first.

-12. Use the `samtools depth` command to calculate the per-site read depth across the genome (see `samtools depth --help` for more info) and output to a file.
+13. Use the `samtools depth` command to calculate the per-site read depth across the genome (see `samtools depth --help` for more info) and output to a file.
 The output file will contain three columns: the chromosome name, position (1-based), and read depth.
 For example:
     ```
     chrI	1	15
     chrI	2	15